walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 touch mynewtextfile.txt
 ```

-This file can then be copied, moved or deleted:
+Files are copied, moved or deleted by:
 ```
 # copy file
 cp oldfilename newfilename